Telecominfraproject/wlan-cloud-rrm/IMPLEMENTATION.md

 the `RRM` class to run all *modules* (details below).
 Many of these will run in their own threads and implement the standard `Runnable` interface.

-The application takes a JSON-serialized `RRMConfig` object as service config (default `settings.json`).
-This file is created dynamically, and any new/missing fields are appended automatically.
+The service configuration model is specified in the `RRMConfig` class, which can be provided either via environment variables or as a JSON-serialized file.
+When using the static file option, any new/missing fields are appended automatically.
 All fields are documented in Javadoc.

 The device topology, `DeviceTopology`, is specified as groupings of APs into disjoint "RF zones" (default `topology.json`).
 For example: